aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

   - $DTIPrepProtocol: DTIPrep XML protocol used to run DTIPrep
   - $DTIPrepVersion : DTIPrep version that was run to pre-process images

-Output: - Will return undef if could not find preprocessed files
+RETURNS:
-           or convert it to MINC
+  - Will return undef if the function could not find preprocessed files or convert them to MINC
   - Will return 1 if conversion was a success and all preprocessing files were found in QC output directory

 ### checkPreprocessOutputs($dti\_file, $DTIrefs, $QCoutdir, ...)

-Check if all pre-processing DTIPrep files are in the output folder.
+Checks if all pre-processing DTIPrep files are in the output folder.
 They should include:
   - QCed NRRD file
   - DTIPrep QC text report